MicrosoftDocs/SupportArticles-docs/support/aspnetcore/2-7-configure-second-nginx-site-hostname.md

 :::image type="content" source="./media/2-7-configure-second-nginx-site-hostname/curl-buggyamb-command.png" alt-text="Screenshot of curl buggyamb command." border="true":::

 You should be able to browse the same URLs from the client computer by using a browser.
 That should also work if you configure the hosts file correctly.
-This is what is displayed when browsing to `http://buggaymb` from a browser that's running on a Windows computer.
+This is what's displayed when browsing to `http://buggaymb` from a browser that's running on a Windows computer.

 :::image type="content" source="./media/2-7-configure-second-nginx-site-hostname/welcome-page.png" alt-text="Screenshot of welcome page." border="true":::